sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 ### Catch errors

 An alternative and more concise idiom is the [error catching][error-catch].
-Use it to completely ignore the error (at your own risk of course):
+Use it to completely ignore the error (at your own risk, of course):

 [error-catch]: https://zig.guide/language-basics/errors